Breaking News | SEC seeks more listings, products in capital market

-Securities and Exchange Commission (SEC) is exploring various avenues to bring more companies to list on the capital market and to increase the number of products in the market.
+The Securities and Exchange Commission (SEC) has said it is exploring various avenues to deepen the equities market by having more companies listed in the market and to increase the number of products in the market.

-SEC’s Director-General, Lamido Yuguda, made this known at a workshop of the Capital Market Correspondents Association of Nigeria (CAMCAN) in Lagos.
+The Director-General, SEC, Lamido Yuguda, disclosed this at the 2020 annual workshop of the Capital Market Correspondents Association of Nigeria (CAMCAN) in Lagos.

-Yuguda, who was represented by the Director, Lagos Zonal Office, SEC, Mr Stephen Falomo, said the commission took some strategic initiatives to boost market activities and crystallise the growth of the capital market.
+Yuguda, who was represented by Mr Stephen Falomo, Director, Lagos Zonal Office, SEC, said the commission took some strategic initiatives to boost market activities and crystallise the growth of the Nigerian capital market on the heels of the Covid-19 pandemic.

-He noted that this was done to cushion the negative impact of the global pandemic (COVID-19) on the capital market while adding that its committee on COVID-19 has continued to provide support and equipment towards combating the pandemic and its effect.
+He noted that this was done to cushion the negative impact of the global pandemic in the capital market, while adding that its committee in the drive against the pandemic has continued to provide support and equipment towards combating the pandemic and its effect.

-According to him, the SEC has continued to leverage its business continuity plan and those of its operators to ensure that capital market activities are carried out during this period with little or no disruption.
+According to him, SEC has continued to leverage on its business continuity plan and those of its operators to ensure that capital market activities were carried out at the peak of the pandemic with little or no disruption.

 Yuguda assured stakeholders that the commission will be making more deliberate efforts towards attracting retail investors back into the market.